Willy Adames Player Props: Brewers vs. Angels

 Willy Adames At The Plate

-- Adames has driven in a run in eight games this season (32.0%), including three games with more than one RBI (12.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Adames has picked up an RBI in 34.6% of his games this season, with more than one RBI in 11.5% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.